Great defenses pride themselves on stopping the run.

 A well-timed flea flicker play call can turn the defense's aggression against them and create a huge play.

-In this article we'll talk about the flea flicker, how it works, and show some examples of the different ways to run it.
+In this article we'll talk about the flea flicker, how it works, and show some examples of the different ways to run it, straight from the football trick plays playbook.

 What is a Flea Flicker Play?